wbuchwalter/ng2-redux/docs/intro-tutorial.md

 ## Modeling the App

 Right now, our counter UI does nothing; it's not hooked up to any state or logic.
-Let's step back a bit and think about what we need to mak this simple counter work.
+Let's step back a bit and think about what we need to make this simple counter work.

 ### Application State